-The College's non-current liabilities increased due to additional Certificates of Participation debt used for purchasing and construction of capital assets
+The College's non-current liabilities increased mainly due to changes in the College's share of the OPEB liability.

 Net position represents the value of the College's assets and deferred outflows after liabilities and deferred inflows are deducted.
 The College is required by accounting standards to report its net position in four categories: